michaelthatsit/mod/README.md

   <img alt='BTU specsheet' src='https://github.com/user-attachments/assets/a1a8a0e0-8605-44d5-94d4-03515e37f13b' height='250' width='auto' />
 </p>

-CY-8H BTUs from AliExpress [are compatible](https://github.com/adept-anyball/mod/issues/6). \
+CY-8H BTUs from AliExpress [are compatible](https://github.com/adept-anyball/mod/issues/6), with one exception so far. \
-[SP-8 ones](https://vi.aliexpress.com/item/1005007460320866.html) are not directly compatible, but there are model(s) available.
-[Github issue](https://github.com/adept-anyball/mod/issues/5).
+[SP-8](https://github.com/adept-anyball/mod/issues/5) and [Veichu-15](https://github.com/adept-anyball/mod/issues/11) are not directly compatible, but there are model(s) available.

 ## Magnets